 - CPMs are not legally authorized to practice in 22 states

-- 5 states (and 2 territories) are organizing their CPM advocacy efforts (plum states above)
+- 5 states (and 2 territories) are organizing their CPM advocacy efforts (PLUM PURPLE states above)